MarcusQA/java-maven-cucumber-api-ui-selenium/README.md

 # Summary

-This is a project to show a basic set of api and UI tests which use Java, Maven, Selenium and Cucumber.
+This is a project to show a basic set of api and UI tests which use Java, Maven, Cucumber and Selenium.

 # UI tests